josalem/DotStack/README.md

 # DotStack
-A simple tool to quickly print out managed stacks for dotnet applications
+A sample tool to quickly print out managed stacks for dotnet applications